-Physical habitat conditions at a site were quantified using two indices of habitat condition developed for California water bodies: the Index of Physical Integrity (IPI; [16]) and the California Rapid Assessment Method (CRAM) for riverine wetlands [14,15].
+Physical habitat conditions at a site were quantified using two indices of habitat condition developed for California water bodies: the Index of Physical Integrity (IPI; [19]) and the California Rapid Assessment Method (CRAM) for riverine wetlands [17,18].
 Although IPI and CRAM scores can be correlated, the individual metrics that establish each index provide unique information about specific components of the physical habitat.
 Moreover, IPI scores specifically describe instream condition, whereas CRAM scores describe riparian condition.

-The IPI is an O/E index [10] based on physical habitat metrics (PHAB, [16]) that collectively characterize five components of in-stream habitat quality: percent sands, fines, or concrete, Shannon diversity of aquatic habitat types, Shannon diversity of natural substrate types, evenness of flow habitat types, and riparian vegetation cover.
+The IPI is an O/E index [11] based on physical habitat metrics (PHAB, [19]) that collectively characterize five components of in-stream habitat quality: percent sands, fines, or concrete, Shannon diversity of aquatic habitat types, Shannon diversity of natural substrate types, evenness of flow habitat types, and riparian vegetation cover.
 All five metrics are positively associated with physical habitat integrity, such that an increase in each was generally considered an improvement in site condition (percent sands, fines, or concrete is inversely scored).
-All physical data used to calculate these metrics were collected using standard field protocols described in [28], which are derived from protocols used in national assessments [29].
+All physical data used to calculate these metrics were collected using standard field protocols described in [30], which are derived from protocols used in national assessments [31].
 As with the CSCI, the IPI is a predictive index, and values for most metrics are compared to site-specific expectations appropriate for the stream’s environmental setting.
-The IPI ranges from 0 to ~1.4, with values less than 1 indicating departure from reference conditions.
+Detailed descriptions of each metric, including how they are measured, are included in [19].

 In contrast to the IPI, CRAM is based on qualitative assessments of four attributes of riparian wetland function: buffer and landscape condition, hydrologic condition, physical structure, and biotic structure.
 Whereas the data for the IPI is derived from numerous quantitative measurements of physical habitat components collected along several transects, CRAM attributes are assessed on a whole-reach scale through visual observation.
 In general, CRAM characterizes larger-scale processes affecting stream condition both within and adjacent to the stream corridor, whereas the IPI focuses more narrowly on in-stream conditions.
-CRAM scores range from 25 to 100, with higher values indicating less degraded conditions at a site.
 The CRAM component for buffer and landscape condition was not included further because it describes stress at scales much larger than the riparian corridor, i.e., it is a direct measure of land use and not as directly relevant for describing proximate stressors affecting or associated with biology.

 2.3.2 Integrating multiple measures of stress